-The Dean’s Award for Summer Research (DASR) was created to encourage advanced Gallatin undergraduates to pursue an original research or creative project related to their concentration.
+The Dean’s Award for Summer Research (DASR) is a $2500 award created to encourage advanced Gallatin undergraduates and graduate students to pursue an original research or creative project related to their concentration.
 In accepting a DASR grant, the student agrees to:

-Failure to complete all requirements in a timely manner will affect whether or not a student will be able to participate in the DASR Conference in the fall semester.
-To read more about past DASR conferences, visit the DASR blog.
+Failure to complete all requirements in a timely manner will affect whether or not a student will be able to participate in the Gallatin Student Research Conference in the fall semester.
+To read more about past DASR conferences, visit the Summer Research blog.

 At the time of application, all Gallatin undergraduates who are entering or who are in their junior year (and have at least one semester remaining at Gallatin) are eligible to apply.
 In credit terms, eligible students must have earned a minimum of 48 credits and will not graduate before the fall conference.